andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/intro.md

 * They always run to completation
 * Each one must complete successfully before the next one is started
 * Application container won't run if any init container won't finish successfully

-[Static Pods](https://kubernetes.io/docs/tasks/administer-cluster/static-pod/) is a pod created and watched by kubelet on a specific node.
-Kubelet is in charge of restarting it when it crashes.